(Cleft Lip; Cleft Palate)

 CausesEarly in pregnancy, all babies have an opening in the lip and palate.
 As the baby grows, these openings should gradually grow together.
 By birth, the openings should be closed.
 For some reason, in children with oral-facial clefts, these openings fail to close.
 The exact reason these openings do not close is not known.

-Risk FactorsFactors in the infant that may increase the risk for oral-facial clefts include:
+Risk FactorsOral-facial clefts are more common in males.
+Other factors in the infant that may increase the chance of oral-facial clefts include:

 - Having other birth defects

 - Having a sibling, parent, or other close relative born with an oral-facial cleft